 First, you want to create your buttons.
 Pick up a button making kit from a craft or fabric store.
 Use remnants of your fabric to create fabric-covered buttons.

 Before you begin the tufting part, do yourself a favor and get an upholstery needle.
 Trying to push a standard-sized needle through about 4 inches of fluffy stuff doesn’t work all too well.
 Ahem… not that I’m speaking from experience.

-I threaded the (upholstery) needle with black upholstery thread and pushed it through a drill hole, from the back to the front.
+I threaded the (upholstery) needle with black upholstery thread and pushed it through a drill hole in the upholstered headboard, from the back to the front.
 Then slid the button onto the thread, and ran it back through from the front to the back.
 I gently pulled the thread taut to create a tufted look.
-Then I secured the loose ends to the back of the board with my staple gun.
+Then I secured the loose ends to the back of the headboard with my staple gun.
 I repeated this until I had three rows of 4 buttons.

-Now we hang!
+Now we hang our finished upholstered headboard!
 We chose to use a metal french cleat capable of holding 200 lbs. of weight (overkill anyone?).
 Basically, it comes in two parts: one that you screw into a stud in the wall, and the other that you screw into whatever it is you’re hanging.
 One part sits into the other for a secure fit.
 And look!
 I’m using a level this time!

 Voila!
 And we’re done!
 You now have an elegant new fabric headboard that cost hardly anything to make.